JUREMY PRIVACY POLICY

 Your personal data will be kept as long as we have your consent to communicate with you.
 You can at any time opt out of our e-mail information newsletter.

-Inquiries from non-registered users sent to our contact email address and the replies given are stored for a period of 1 year.
+Inquiries from non-registered users sent to our contact email address and the replies given are stored for a maximum period of 2 years.

 6. DISCLOSING OF PERSONAL DATA, DATA PROCESSORS